 Every once in awhile a cause comes along that aligns with the VIN Foundation’s mission and values.
 The VIN Foundation collaborates with these causes by helping to raise funds through our established giving process, with 100% of the donations going directly to the cause.

 The VIN Foundation and Dr. Sophia Yin’s family created the Dr. Sophia Yin Memorial Fund as a way to honor Dr. Yin’s memory.
-Your donation to the Dr. Sophia Yin Memorial Fund will help support the VIN Foundation’s Vets4Vets® program, providing veterinarian-peer-support for colleagues facing the challenges that consumed Dr. Yin.
+Your donation to the Dr. Sophia Yin Memorial Fund will help support the VIN Foundation’s Vets4Vets® program helping colleagues facing the challenges that consumed Dr. Yin.
+Vets4Vets® provides peer-to-peer support for veterinarians, and includes Support4Support providing peer-to-peer support for support staff.
 If you or someone you know is feeling overwhelmed, Vets4Vets® is here to help.

 About Dr. Sophia Yin